akshat6749/JUgaadu/README.md

-# JUgaadu - A Hyperlocal Marketplace
+# JUgaadu - A Hyperlocal Campus Marketplace

 JUgaadu is a full-stack web application that creates a hyperlocal marketplace for JU students to buy and sell products.
 It connects our campus, allowing users to discover products from nearby sellers, engage in real-time chat for negotiations, and complete transactions securely.